zpuckeridge/blog/posts/homosexuality-and-morality.md

 slug: homosexuality-what-does-the-bible-say
 date: "2020-07-07"
 tags: Faith
-description:
+description: Many Christians fail to provide Biblical principle to homosexuality.
+More often than not, this pushes people even further away from coming to truly understand who Christ is.
-  Many Christians misconstrue and misunderstand what God and the Bible has to say about homosexuality.
-More often than not, this pushes people even further away from coming to truly understand who Christ is and what His sacrifice on the cross means for them.
+socialImage: images/pride.jpg
 ---

 _This article contains sexually explicit topics that may not be